IMMIGRATION LAW

 H-1B Specialty Occupations

-Requires a bachelor’s degree (or equivalent) and employer sponsorship; subject to annual cap (with exemptions).
+Requires a bachelor’s degree (or equivalent) and employer sponsorship; subject to an annual cap (with exemptions).

 L-1A Executives / L-1B Specialized Knowledge